Jacksonville Giants: 2019–2020

 The 2019–2020 season marks the 10th Anniversary of the Jacksonville Giants conception.

+2021–2022

+Following elimination from the 2021–22 playoffs by the Steel City Yellow Jackets, the Giants ceased operations.

 Giants Dance Team

-The Jacksonville Giants have the largest ABA dance team.
-Over 40 girls, ages 13 through 25, dance on two separate teams.
-The junior (or teenage) dance team is titled the Jacksonville Gems, while the adult dance team is called the Jacksonville Jewels.
+The Jacksonville Giants had the largest ABA dance team.
+Over 40 girls, ages 13 through 25, danced on two separate teams.
+The junior (or teenage) dance team was titled the Jacksonville Gems, while the adult dance team was called the Jacksonville Jewels.

 Television

-All Jacksonville Giants home games played in the Jacksonville Veterans Memorial Arena are televised on CW17 in high-definition.
+All Jacksonville Giants home games played in the Jacksonville Veterans Memorial Arena were televised on WCWJ in high-definition.
 Broadcaster and sports talk radio host Richard Miller formerly hosted the Giants broadcasts starting during Season One in 2010.
-Arley Johnson and Matt Potak are now featured on the broadcast of the Jacksonville Giants home games.
+Arley Johnson and Matt Potak were later featured on the broadcast of the Jacksonville Giants home games.

 Radio

-All Jacksonville Giants home games air on WJXL 1010XL.
-Spencer Luthin (aka Spencer "Balls" Davis) has hosted Giants radio since December 6, 2013.
+All Jacksonville Giants home games aired on WJXL 1010XL.
+Spencer Luthin (aka Spencer "Balls" Davis) hosted Giants radio since December 6, 2013.